jorgeabud/NPL_homework/README.md

 # Summary

-## Tone Comparison Bitcoin and Ethereum
+## Sentiment Comparison Bitcoin and Ethereum

 There's been a lot of hype in the news lately about cryptocurrency, so you want to take stock, so to speak, of the latest news headlines regarding Bitcoin and Ethereum to get a better feel for the current public sentiment around each coin.